githubyouser/tr-vs-byz/README.md

 ## Cleaning up the files

+The Byzantine GNT is one file per book, so they need concatenated into one continuous file.
+On Windows it's easy enough (after renaming them so they are copied in the proper order). `copy /b *.csv BYZ-combined.txt`

-The files need to be normalized so that we can compare *just* the Greek text itself.
+Then both the TR and BYZ files need to be normalized so that we can compare *just* the Greek text itself.
 We need to do the following:
 * Strip all Greek polytonic accents and breathing marks
+* Convert all letters to lowercase
 * Remove the header information from the files
 * Remove all book/chapter/verse numbers
 * Remove all punctuation